Rudy Giuliani has COVID-19, Trump tweets

 Trump had not reported on the 76-year-old's condition.

-Giuliani continues to lead Trump's legal challenges in an attempt to block Joe Biden's victory, even after several losses in court and Attorney General William Barr saying the Justice Department uncovered no widespread fraud.
+Giuliani continues to lead Trump's legal challenges in an attempt to block Joe Biden's victory, despite mounting losses in court.
+Attorney General William Barr even told the Associated Press that the Justice Department uncovered no widespread fraud.

+As recently as Thursday, Giuliani was at the Georgia state capitol, where he asked lawmakers to overturn the state's election results and select their own electors.
+Video shows Giuliani entering the capitol without a mask and high-fiving a supporter.

+On Wednesday, he appeared at a four-hour Michigan legislative hearing to argue that fraud had occurred.

 This is a breaking news report.
 Check back here for new developments.